tempertemper/www.tempertemper.net/src/site/posts/2020-09-03--why-you-should-almost-always-underline-your-links.md

 The problem with making links bold is that they look like strongly [emphasised text](/blog/whats-emphasis-and-whats-not).
 This means visitors will be:

 - less likely interact with them, not realising they're links
-- confused it they inadvertently follow one, having thought it was emphasised text, not a link
+- confused if they inadvertently press one, having thought it was emphasised text, not a link

 There's also the issue that [bold fonts can be more difficult to read](https://pressbooks.ulib.csuohio.edu/accessibility/chapter/chapter-2-4-formatting-font-for-readability/), so if a bold-styled link covers a longer phrase, you might be causing accessibility problems.